sesethu04/sesethu04.Portfolio.github.io/README.md

 ## 🔴 Result (Reflection and Learning)
 The final product met the task requirements by presenting a clear, well-structured, and professionally formatted CV within a digital portfolio.
 This activity enhanced my understanding of Markdown as a practical tool for technical documentation and strengthened my ability to apply theoretical knowledge in a practical context.
 Furthermore, it developed my problem-solving skills and attention to detail.
 The experience has prepared me to create effective digital documentation and reinforced the importance of using appropriate tools in professional IT environments.
+---

+# Reflection on Embedding My Video Introduction Using the STAR Method

+## 🟡 Situation (Context and Understanding of the Task)
+As part of the portfolio development assignment, we were required to include a video introduction within our digital portfolio.
+The purpose of this task was to demonstrate both technical implementation skills and the ability to present ourselves professionally in a digital format.
+The video needed to be embedded directly into the portfolio using appropriate web-compatible methods.

+---

+## 🔵 Task (Application of Knowledge and Skills)
+The task involved recording a professional video introduction and embedding it into my portfolio using HTML within a Markdown environment.
+This required an understanding of how Markdown supports HTML elements, as well as ensuring that the video was accessible, properly formatted, and functional across different platforms and browsers.

+---

+## 🟢 Action (Implementation and Problem-Solving)
+To complete this task, I recorded a video introduction that clearly communicates my background, skills, and career goals.
+I then embedded the video using the HTML `<video>` tag within my Markdown file, specifying attributes such as width and controls to improve usability.
+I ensured that the correct file format (MP4) was used for compatibility.
+Additionally, I tested the video multiple times to confirm that it loads correctly and that playback controls function as expected.
+Where challenges occurred, such as ensuring proper file linking and display, I resolved them through testing and adjustments.

+---

+## 🔴 Result (Reflection and Learning)
+The final outcome was a successfully embedded video that enhances the interactivity and professionalism of my portfolio.
+This task strengthened my understanding of integrating multimedia elements within a Markdown-based environment and highlighted the importance of user experience considerations such as accessibility and functionality.
+Furthermore, it improved my confidence in presenting myself professionally through digital media.
+Overall, this experience contributed to my technical and communication skills, which are essential in the IT industry.
+---